ra1028/swiftui-atom-properties/README.md

 #### Modal presentation causes assertionFailure when dismissing it (Fixed in iOS15)

 Unfortunately, SwiftUI has a bug in iOS14 or lower where the `EnvironmentValue` is removed from a screen presented with `.sheet` just before dismissing it.
 Since this library is designed based on `EnvironmentValue`, this bug end up triggering the friendly `assertionFailure` that is added so that developers can easily aware of forgotten `AtomRoot` implementation.
-As a workaround, you can use `AtomDerivedScope` to explicitly inherit the atom store through `AtomViewContext` from the parent view.
+As a workaround, you can use `AtomDerivedScope` to explicitly propagate the atom store via `AtomViewContext` from the parent view.

 <details><summary><code>💡 Click to expand workaround</code></summary>